SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/shifter/how-to-use.md

 functionality at NERSC is undergoing rapid development and is an experimental service.
 Usage will change over time, we will do our best to keep the documentation up to date, but there may be inconsistencies.
-Currently, Shifter images can only be accessed via the batch system on Edison and Cori and are visible to all users.
+Shifter can be used interacitvely on logins nodes or in a batch job.

 ## Building Shifter Images